SUSE/ha-sap-terraform-deployments/pillar_examples/README.md

 - Only passwordless gpg keys are supported, and the already existing keys cannot be used.

 - If a masterless approach is used (as in the current automated deployment) the gpg private key must be imported in all the nodes.
 This might require the copy/paste of the keys.

-## DRBD cluster (for NFS)
-Depending on the provider used to deploy DRBD cluster for NFS, the required parameters are slightly different, even though most of them match.

-  - For a preconfigured environment, you can use pillar files which are in [DRBD automatic directory](./automatic/drbd)

-      **Could be used for testing purpose and not for production as they have default settings.**

-      From git top-level folder, copy files:

-      `cp pillar_examples/automatic/drbd/*.sls salt/drbd_node/files/pillar/`

-All the information about how to tune the deployment is available in:
-- https://github.com/SUSE/drbd-formula (to manipulate the drbd.sls file)
-- https://github.com/SUSE/habootstrap-formula (to manipulate the cluster.sls file)